What you need to know

-Overall employment of pediatricians is projected to grow 15 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of pediatricians is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.

 Prospects should be especially good for pediatricians who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.